-Our principal source of liquidity has historically been cash from operations, which can include cash advances from customers resulting from prepay contracts.
+Our principal source of liquidity has historically been and continues to be cash from operations, which can include cash advances from customers resulting from prepay contracts.
 Our principal uses of cash are for working capital, capital expenditures, funding our debt service obligations, and paying distributions to our unitholders, as further discussed below.

 The effects of the COVID-19 pandemic have resulted in a significant and swift reduction in U.S. economic activity.
-These effects have caused significant volatility and disruption of the financial markets and may ultimately have an adverse impact on our financial performance and demand for our products.
-This period of extreme economic disruption, including business closures in the restaurant and food supply industries, idling of ethanol facilities, and limitations on the availability of the workforce, including farmers in the agricultural industry, may have an impact on our business, results of operations, and access to sources of liquidity.
-In view of the uncertainty of the depth and extent of the contraction in the U.S. economy and potential impact on the demand for our fertilizer products, we have taken proactive actions to address the impacts we may experience in our results of operations, liquidity, and financial condition, including the following:
+These effects have caused significant volatility and disruption of the financial markets, and we have observed adverse impacts to our business and financial performance, of which the nature and extent of such impacts remains uncertain.
+This period of extreme economic disruption, including business closures in the restaurant and food supply industries, idling of ethanol facilities, and limitations on the availability of the workforce, including farmers in the agricultural industry, may continue to have an impact on our business, results of operations, and access to sources of liquidity.
+In view of the uncertainty of the depth and extent of the contraction in the U.S. economy and potential impact on the demand for our fertilizer products, we have taken proactive actions in 2020 to address the impacts we may experience in our results of operations, liquidity, and financial condition, including the following:

-- The deferment of the Coffeyville Facility turnaround from the fall of 2020 to the summer of 2021, enabled by certain maintenance we proactively performed during the quarter, and the East Dubuque Facility turnaround from 2021 to 2022; and - A reduction in the amount of expected maintenance capital expenditures for the remainder of 2020 to only include those projects which are critical to continuing safe and reliable operations, or are required to support future activities.
+- The deferment of the Coffeyville Facility turnaround from the fall of 2020 to the summer of 2021, enabled by certain maintenance we proactively performed during the first quarter of 2020, and the East Dubuque Facility turnaround from 2021 to 2022; - A reduction in the amount of expected maintenance capital expenditures for the remainder of 2020 to only include those projects which are a priority to support continuing safe and reliable operations, or which we consider are critical to support future activities; and - The amendment of the ABL Credit Agreement extending its term to September 30, 2022, optimizing the borrowing capacity and fee structure, and revising certain provisions to provide an improved credit facility for the Partnership.